 Nutrition is a key component in Immune Support.
 Our immune system functions as our body’s defence force, fighting and removing disease-causing germs.
-It recognizes and neutralizes harmful substances from the environment and combats disease-causing changes within the body, such as cancer.
+It recognises and neutralises harmful substances from the environment and combats disease-causing changes within the body, such as cancer.

 When our immune system does not recognise external microorganisms (antigens), it activates once these antigens attach to the immune system cells.
-Our general immune system uses phagocytes (eating cells) to remove the harmful substances in our body.
+Our general immune system uses phagocytes (eating cells) to remove harmful substances from our body.
 (InformedHealth.org, 2023)

 For example, when our skin gets infected, immune cells activate locally or start moving to the inflamed sites.
 Some cells can widen our blood vessels, causing the area to swell and become red and warm.
 This allows more immune cells to help fight the infection.